jlangch/venice/doc/readme/concurrency.md

 ## Worker Threads

-`futures` are the means of choice when worker thread are required. `futures` are basically threads served from a _Java_ _ThreadPoolExecutor_.
+`futures` are the means of choice when worker threads are required. `futures` are basically threads served from a _Java_ _ThreadPoolExecutor_.

 _Venice_ provides the functions `futures-fork` and `futures-wait` to rig the